777arc/textbook/content/noise.rst

  power = np.var(x)

 Where np.var() is the function for variance.
 It turns out that the power of our signal n is 2.
-In order to generate complex noise with "unit power", i.e. a power of 1 (which makes things convinient), we have to use:
+In order to generate complex noise with "unit power", i.e. a power of 1 (which makes things convenient), we have to use:

 .. code-block:: python